-Why Australian patients are turning to Europe for egg donation treatment?
+Why are Australian patients turning to Europe for egg donation treatment?
 Is it the price?
 The availability of egg or sperm donors?
 Perhaps anonymous donors?
-If you live in Australia or outside Europe and looking to have IVF egg donation treatment, this webinar is definitely for you.
+If you live in Australia or outside Europe and are looking to have IVF egg donation treatment, this webinar is definitely for you.
 Watch the video recording to see the presentation and the Q&A session with our expert.
-Our guest webinar speaker was an experienced doctor, dr. Ruth Sánchez from Reproduction Unit of Clínica Vistahermosa in Spain.
+Our guest webinar speaker was an experienced doctor, Dr. Ruth Sánchez from the Reproduction Unit at Clínica Vistahermosa in Spain.

 If you wish to know more about your IVF egg donation options in Europe and how can Australian patients benefit from ART treatment in Spain, contact the Reproduction Unit of Clínica Vistahermosa and begin your journey to parenthood.

 Travelling overseas for fertility treatments is becoming a more popular and realistic option for many individuals who are trying to become parents.
-Whilst it may initially feel overwhelming and logistically terrifying, it’s reassuring to know that with foreign clients constituting up to 50% of all patients in European clinics, it’s actually not as uncommon as perceived.
-When thinking about travelling it’s usually assumed that clients will live in one European country and travel within Europe for treatment, however, what about patients on the other side of the world?
+Whilst it may initially feel overwhelming and logistically terrifying, it is reassuring to know that foreign clients account for up to 50% of all patients in European clinics.
+When thinking about travelling it is usually assumed that clients will live in one European country and travel within Europe for treatment, however, what about patients on the other side of the world?